MostlyEarlyBird/tfinit/README.md

+# tfinit
-The appliction creates a directory with tf files for each module.
+The appliction creates a directory with tf files and variables for each module.
 The following files will be created in the directories:
 - main.tf
 - variables.tf
-- outputs.tf
-- In the project "root" directory[^1] : main.tf file with the modules import
+- outputs.tf In the project "root" directory[^1] : main.tf file with the modules import
 [^1]: The directory in which the appliction was executed

+The progrem will koo

 ## Example for a project structure
 ````